The latest news about high blood pressure

 What’s the scale of the problem?

-High blood pressure affects around 16 million people in the UK.
-An estimated seven million of those are undiagnosed, as there are rarely any symptoms.
+More than 14 million adults in the UK have high blood pressure – as many as five million of these are thought to be undiagnosed, as there are rarely any symptoms.
 You may only find out you’ve got a problem when you have a heart attack or stroke.
 High blood pressure contributes to around half of all heart attacks and strokes in the UK.

 Who is at risk of high blood pressure?